-Defined by the Brain Injury Association of America "...is an insult to the brain, not of a degenerative or cognitive nature, but caused by an external force, that may produce a diminished or altered state of consciousness, which results in an impairment of cognitive abilities or functioning.
+A traumatic brain injury is a medically verifiable incident of the brain not of a degenerative or cognitive nature, but caused by an external force, that may produce a diminished or altered state of consciousness, which results in an impairment of cognitive abilities or functioning.
 It can also result in a disturbance of behavioral or emotional functioning.
 These impairments may be either temporary or permanent and can cause partial or total functional disability or psychosocial maladjustment.